Models (WR 572) (crosslisted as ECON 545)

 Currently taught every spring semester

 WR 572, Models, is the second core class in UNM’s Water Resources Program.
-The objective of this 4-credit class is to learn the fundamentals of dynamic simulation modeling as applied to water system management and decision-making.
-Students will learn to develop quantitative relationships between surface and ground water resources and economic and social factors associated with developing and using those water resources.
-This is done through use of system dynamics modeling, an emerging approach that is finding increasingly widespread use in the water resource profession, especially for decision support for projects.
+Models are widely used as decision support tools in the water resources field.
+The objective of this 4-credit class is to learn the fundamentals of modeling water resources systems and related social behavior.
+Students will develop quantitative relationships between surface and ground water resources and economic and social factors associated with using those water resources.

 Students are graded on their understanding of hydrology and economics through homework and exams, and on their communication skills through written work and presentations.